Find Affordable College Courses

 Medford, MA

-Tufts University did quite well in this year’s ranking of the most popular places for computer science students to get a master’s degree.
-It came in at #6 on the list.
-Located in the suburb of Medford, Tufts is a private not-for-profit school with a fairly large student population.
+Tufts University landed the #6 spot in the 2023 rankings for the most popular master’s degree computer science programs.
+Located in the suburb of Medford, Tufts is a private not-for-profit school with a large student population.

 Of the 51 students majoring in compsci at Tufts, 76% are male and 24% are female.